|Cash Back Rating:||2.6 / 5|

 |Other things to know||Other things to know||Other things to know|

-This card carries one of the longest introductory offers on balance transfers and new purchases out there, so it could be a terrific fit whether you need to stretch out payments on new expenses or chip away at debt.
-Since you can completely avoid interest for the first 18 months (a 13.74% to 23.74% variable APR applies after that), it could easily wind up saving you more than the Upgrade Triple Cash Rewards card’s fixed-rate financing options.
+This card carries one of the longest introductory offers on balance transfers out there and a decent introductory offer on purchases as well, so it could be a terrific fit whether you need to stretch out payments on new expenses or chip away at debt.
+Since there is a 0% introductory APR on balance transfers for 21 months and a 0% introductory APR on purchases for 12 months (a 13.74% to 23.74% variable APR applies after that), it could easily wind up saving you more than the Upgrade Triple Cash Rewards card’s fixed-rate financing options.
 Indeed, even the card’s high-end ongoing APR is lower than the maximum rate on the Upgrade Triple Cash Rewards card.

 This card offers unique flexibility since it automatically earns cash back in whichever category you’ve spent the most in each billing cycle.
 You’ll earn 5% back in your top eligible spending category (on up to $500 in purchases per billing cycle, then 1% back), as well as 1% back on general purchases.
 Eligible 5% categories include restaurants, gas stations, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs and live entertainment.
 Since this card’s cash back program adapts to your spending habits and its eligible bonus categories overlap with those of the Upgrade Triple Cash Rewards card, it could be a more rewarding option in both the short and long term.
 Plus, you could save on interest with the card’s generous intro APR offers.